 While the search for a mesothelioma cure continues, most people who fight the various forms of the disease undergo palliative treatment, which focuses on managing pain and symptoms of the cancer.
 There are a number of palliative treatment options such as surgery, radiation therapy, chemotherapy and medications.
-Recommended treatments depend on the stage and the type of cancer diagnosed, as well as age and overall health.
+Recommended treatments depend on the stage and the type of cancer diagnosed as well as age and overall health.

 If aggressive surgery is not recommended for someone with pleural mesothelioma, several palliative treatments can help reduce symptoms and pain.
 Pleural mesothelioma symptoms generally include coughing, chest pain and shortness of breath.
-These symptoms result from tumors pressing against vital organs and pleural effusion, a condition marked by a buildup of fluid in the lungs.
+These symptoms result from tumors pressing against vital organs and pleural effusion, a condition marked by a buildup of fluid around the lungs.

 Two palliative procedures that treat pleural effusion include a pleurodesis and a thoracentesis.
 Both procedures extract fluid through a tube and relieve pressure on the lungs in the process.
 A pleurodesis also eliminates the space where fluid can build up by using a talc-like substance to seal the space and is a more permanent fix to the problem, but some pain is felt during recovery.